- Submission deadline: Tuesday, 2 January 2018, 12pm (noon) PST / 3pm EST

 - Template: Extended Abstracts Format

-- Submission Format: 6 page paper in Extended Abstracts Format, a 5-minute video clip in MP4 format, and proof of all team members’ student status.
+- Submission Format: 6 page paper in Extended Abstracts Format, a 5-minute video clip in MP4 format, a poster in one standard letter page size, and proof of all team members’ student status.

 - For this venue, references DO count towards page length.